Iraq Historic Allegations Team

-The Iraq Historic Allegations Team (IHAT) is a unit set up by the British government in March 2010 to investigate allegations of abuse and torture by British soldiers in Iraq.
-Much of these have focused on three interrogation sites near Basra operated by the Joint Forward Interrogation Team (JFIT) between March 2003 and December 2008.
-The inquiry was established in November 2010 after 146 Iraqi men said they had been tortured.
+The Iraq Historic Allegations Team (IHAT) was a unit set up by the British government in March 2010 to investigate allegations of abuse and torture by British soldiers in Iraq.
+Many of these focused on three interrogation sites near Basra operated by the Joint Forward Interrogation Team (JFIT) between March 2003 and December 2008.
+The inquiry was established in November 2010 after 146 Iraqi men falsely claimed they had been tortured.
+IHAT was closed down on 30 June 2017; the only prosecution that resulted from its existence was that of Phil Shiner, the disgraced former lawyer who had made most of the allegations and was convicted of fraud on 30 September 2024.

-The unit is led by retired senior civilian police detective, Mark Warwick, and is made up of Royal Navy Police officers and ex-civilian police detectives and will soon be up to its full complement of 145 staff.
-In January 2013 G4S subsidiary G4S Policing Solutions lost its contract to provide 40 former police officers for the inquiry, and was replaced by Police Skills, a subsidiary of Red Snapper Group, who will provide 100 former detectives.
+The unit was led by retired senior civilian police detective, Mark Warwick, and was made up of Royal Navy Police officers and ex-civilian police detectives.
+In January 2013 G4S subsidiary G4S Policing Solutions lost its contract to provide 40 former police officers for the inquiry, and was replaced by Police Skills, a subsidiary of Red Snapper Group, who provided 100 former detectives.

 In a judicial review the Court of Appeal ruled in November 2011 that the involvement of the General Police Duties branch of the Royal Military Police (RMP) "substantially compromised" the inquiry because members of the unit had participated in detentions in Iraq.
 The armed forces minister, Nick Harvey, responded by announcing in March 2012 that the RMP staff would be reassigned and replaced by Royal Navy Police personnel by 1 April 2012.

 Lawyers representing people alleging that they have been tortured applied for another judicial review in May 2012 to examine the claim that the Royal Navy Police are not sufficiently independent since they also took part in interrogations, and that abuses were so systemic and widespread that only a public inquiry will satisfy the UK's human rights obligations.